bjatkin/KISSjs/README.md

  - [x] bundle css in the inline method
  - [x] bundle js in the inline method
  - [x] remove KISSimport statements from the JS code
+ - [x] the global config file should be an html file and should only pass values to the main view.
+From their they will have to be manually passed to deeper components
+ - [x] js script KISSimports should support both the 'compile' and 'bundle' keywords
+   - [x] the compile keywords means the script will be searched for import statments
+   - [x] the bundle keyword means the script will be added to the bundle js file
+   - [x] maybe this should be inverted 'nocompile' and 'nobundle' so that they are on by default
+ - [x] Inline component deffinitions should be allowed so you don't always have to link an external file
  - [ ] How should middle ware be incorporated?
 (SASS compilers?
 TS compiler?)
  - [ ] Start working on the JS poriton of the framework
     - [ ] Observer.js for double binding the view